 The Mathematical Alphanumeric Symbols block contains a large extension of letterlike symbols used in mathematical notation, typically for variables.
-The characters in this block are intended for use only in mathematical or technical notation; they are not intended for use in nontechnical text.
+The characters in this block are intended for use only in mathematical or technical notation, and not in nontechnical text.
 When used with markup languages-for example, with Mathematical Markup Language (MathML)-the characters are expected to be used directly, instead of indirectly via entity references or by composing them from base letters and style markup.